PythonistaGuild/TwitchIO/docs/getting-started/migrating.rst

 .. warning::

-   This document is a work in progress.
+   This document is large and currently an active work in progress.

 Version 2 to version 3 has many breaking changes, new systems, new implementations and new designs that will require rewriting